 Consultant, Healthy Communities

-Amanda Ryder, MS, is the TA lead for half of the Capital, Central, and Western grantees.
-Ms. Ryder has over eight years of experience providing training and technical assistance to support implementation and evaluation of public health initiatives.
+Amanda Ryder, MS, is the Co-Director of OPCE and Technical Assistance lead for half of the Capital, Central, and Western CHSC grantees.
+Ms. Ryder has over ten years of experience providing training and technical assistance to support implementation and evaluation of public health initiatives.
 Her interests and expertise are in chronic disease prevention and health promotion, particularly initiatives targeting policy, systems, and environmental change to increase access to healthy foods and opportunities for physical activity.
 Ms. Ryder has worked with a variety of organizations and is skilled at facilitating multi-sector collaborative efforts and engaging non-traditional partners to support healthy communities.
 She served as a Coordinator for the Community Transformation Grant/Mass In Motion Initiative MetroWest Moves.
-She also served as evaluator for a number of initiatives, including the Missouri Foundation for Health Healthy Schools Healthy Communities Project, the Greater Rochester Health Foundation Childhood Healthy Weight Initiative, the Ozarks Regional Food Policy Council in Missouri, and the Rhode Island Department of Health Initiative for a Healthy Weight.
+She also served as evaluator for a number of initiatives, including the Missouri Foundation for Health’s Healthy Schools Healthy Communities Project, the Greater Rochester Health Foundation Childhood Healthy Weight Initiative, the Ozarks Regional Food Policy Council in Missouri, and the Rhode Island Department of Health Initiative for a Healthy Weight.
 Ms. Ryder holds her MS in public health from Harvard University and her BA in psychology from University of Massachusetts, Amherst.

 Consultant, Healthy Communities